-Nigel Keay - Adagio for Strings / Symphony for Strings (1989)
+Nigel Keay - Symphony for Strings - Three Images of Java (1989)

 Written in 1989, Symphony for Strings - Three Images of Java is in three movements, 1.
 Allegro, 2.
 Adagio & 3.
-Moderato.
-Adagio for Strings can be performed separately.
+Finale.
+The second movement, Adagio for Strings can be performed separately.
 Durations; 1st movt.; 5' 24", 2nd movt.; 5' 40", 3rd movt.; 4' 30".

-|Audio; Adagio mp3 The APO recorded by Concert FM, a network of Radio New Zealand|
+|Audio; 1.
+Allegro wav 2.
+Adagio mp3 The APO recorded by Concert FM, a network of Radio New Zealand|

-My first exposure to the traditional music of Indonesia came in 1980 while studying music at Victoria University of Wellington.
+My first exposure to the traditional music of Indonesia came in 1980 while studying composition at Victoria University of Wellington.
 The School of Music housed two full sets of gamelan instruments on loan from the Indonesian Embassy.
 I participated in regular rehearsals and performances of this traditional percussion orchestra comprising gongs, metallophones, marimba-like instruments & drums, etc. The group was on occasions aided by the cultural attaché from the Indonesian Embassy in Wellington.